I Played Some Games in 2018

 hk

 I played this so early in the year I almost forgot about it.
 I remember looking at a map of this game and going “Eh.
 This doesn’t seem like the type of Metroidvania I like”.
-When I finally played it, my friend hour or so of playing “confirmed” this to me but I kept going.
+When I finally played it, my first hour or so of “confirmed” this to me, but I was compelled to keep going.
 “This game is too much the original Metroid it’s too easy to get lost and lose all direction”.

 … But that was the idea.
 And as getting lost led me to new and exciting places and as the game continued to feel really nonlinear the quality of the world design became more and more apparent.
 Things I thought were flaws were intentional and intentional things I thought weren’t to my taste I ended up falling in love with.
 It’s one of the few games that people compare to Dark Souls where I’m like… yes.
 Yes this is exactly it.
 A beautiful and lonely world with great NPCs and fun gameplay that might occasionally cross the line into ‘actually unfair’ but in ways that are forgivable.
 Absolutely loved this game and I wish it was fresher in my memory.